 - The Stadtpark runs along part of the Ring boulevard that goes around the old town and also includes a section of the River Wien

-- The Rathauspark spreads out either side of the Rathausplatz with trees and benches
+- The Rathauspark spreads out either side of the Rathausplatz with trees and numerous benches lining paths

 - The Burggarten forms part of the central Hofburg complex in the very centre of town